 In a year or nearly two years, that has felt like fourth level of Jumanji, my masters experience has been invaluable in keeping me grounded.
 Leeds Beckett gave me something that Northamptonshire (the place I grew up in) has not, and is still unable to give me, and it did so without even having to go there.
 I have still never been to Leeds, but hopefully I get to visit for graduation next year.

 As this level of Jumanji continues, who knows what the future holds?
 Both COVID-19 and the reinterest in Black Lives Matter have shown us that society needs to be redesigned in a way that benefits the many not the few.
-The lockdowns have shown that those of us with disabilities were needlessly suffering under institutional violence from employers and education providors, and post-lockdown many employers are shifting back to those ableist ways of functioning.
-And doing my MA in one of the most interesting (yet bleak) years since 1919 is a reminder what I am capable of, I just needed some coaxing into it!
+The lockdowns have shown that those of us with disabilities were needlessly suffering under institutional violence from employers and education providers, and post-lockdown many employers are shifting back to those ableist ways of functioning.
+And doing my MA in one of the most interesting (yet bleak) years since 1919 is a reminder of what I am capable of.
+I just needed some coaxing into it!

 Beautiful story and lovely writing.
 Thanks for sharing this and looking forward to reading more from you as you move along.
 Glad there are thoughtful creative souls like you now coming through the education system, and hoping that the changes that needed to be made continue to get implemented more widely so that we can get some very much needed refreshment into the UK higher Ed sector and the opportunities that are still available opened up to everyone, not just the few who ‘ fit’, as was the case in the past.